7 things you should know about the men in your life

 As boys they were told they can’t cry.

-As boys they were told can’t like certain colors (hello pink!).
+And as boys they were told they can’t like certain colors (hello pink!).

 Because many men grow up believing these lies, their actions reflect to the world that this is their truth.